iFiveZero/iFiveZero.github.io/_posts/2024-01-09-Deploy-Dash-Huggingface.md

     #Update host and port to match dockerfile
     app.run(debug=True, host='0.0.0.0', port=7860)
 ```
-Note the app.run code has been updated to include the host and port to match the dockerfile
+Note the app.run code has been updated to include the host and port to match the Dockerfile.

 ### Create requirements.txt
 In your cloned Huggingface repository create a requirements.txt file with the following: